Naga Morich substitute options arranged side by side for cooking swaps

 Ghost Pepper works in a pinch but tops out around 1,041,427 SHU - well below the Naga Morich's upper range of 1,500,000 SHU.
 The flavor is also smokier and earthier, which changes the character of dishes that rely on the Naga's clean, tropical fruit notes.

 A standard jalapeño measures 2,500-8,000 SHU, which puts the Naga Morich roughly 125 to 600 times hotter depending on where each falls in their respective ranges.
-That gap is large enough that no culinary substitution between the two makes practical sense.
+That gap is large enough that no recipe substitution between the two makes practical sense.

 The 7 Pot Primo is a solid substitute at 1,000,000-1,469,000 SHU, though its floral aromatic note is more pronounced than the Naga Morich's straightforward fruitiness.
 In cooked dishes like curries or pickles, that difference largely cooks out and the heat profile holds up well.